henryroe/NIHTS-xcam/README.md

 License
 =======
-*xenics_pluto* is licensed under the MIT License, see ``LICENSE.txt``.
+*NIHTS-xcam* is licensed under the MIT License, see ``LICENSE.txt``.
 Basically, feel free to use any or all of this code in any way.
 But, no warranties, guarantees, etc etc..